EmanueleDeRossi1/Thesis-PEFT/README.md

 To set up your environment for training the models:

-1. Use Python's venv module to create an isoletaed virtual environment:
+1. Use Python's venv module to create an isolated virtual environment:

 ```
 python -m venv .env